-NICE compliant and based on the LLT/ProFane model, the programme is managed by AHS Wellbeing on behalf of Adur & Worthing Councils to deliver their strength & balance programme called the Wellbalanced Programme.
+NICE compliant and based on the LLT/ProFane model, AHS Wellbeing are commissioned by the Adur & Worthing Wellbeing Service to deliver their Public Health funded strength and balance intervention called the Wellbalanced Programme.

 Here are some commonly asked questions to provide you with further information on our programme: